lekoder/ktl/README.md

 |-------------------------------------|--------------------------------------------------------------
 |`{{? bool }} true {{?}}`             | Simple condition
 |`{{? bool }} true {{:}} false {{?}}` | Condition with else

+## Sanitizing output

+If parser built with KTL is called with function as last argument, it will use this function to sanitize all evaluations.
+Sanitizer is a function that takes a data value and returns sanitized string.

+This feature can be used to use KTL as HTML parser.

 ## Examples: